ivanpaulovich/hexagonal-architecture-acerola/README.md

 From the beginning of the project we developed Unit Tests and that helped us to enforce the business rules and to create an application that prevents bugs intead of finding them.
 We also have Use Case tests and Mapping Tests and a more sophistecated Integration Tests.

 ## SOLID
 The SOLID principles are all over the the solution.
-Knoleadge of SOLID is not a prerequisite to understand and run the solution but it is highly recommended.
+Knwoleadge of SOLID is not a prerequisite to understand and run the solution but it is highly recommended.

 ## Microservice
 Even though the definition of microservice may be different for different professionals.
 We have tried to value some aspects like Continous Delivery, modelled around Business Domain and Independent Deployment.